kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_devops_system.md

   ```shell {.command}
   export KOSLI_ORG=<paste-your-kosli-organization-name>
   ```
+## Overview

-You will simulate a system with source code, a build system, and a running server.
+You will simulate a system with source code in a git repo, building a web service and a database service, and deploying them both to a server.

 There is a script to help you run these simulations, so you won't need to type too many commands.
 You can download the script from here: https://raw.githubusercontent.com/kosli-dev/cli/main/simulation_commands.bash